Saint Mungo: Life

-Mungo's mother Teneu was a princess, the daughter of King Lleuddun (Latin: Leudonus) who ruled a territory around what is now Lothian in Scotland, perhaps the kingdom of Gododdin in the Old North.
+Mungo's mother Teneu was a princess, the daughter of King Lleuddun (Leudonus) who ruled a territory around what is now Lothian in Scotland, perhaps the kingdom of Gododdin in the Old North.
 She became pregnant after being raped by Owain mab Urien according to the British Library manuscript.
-However, other historic accounts claim Owain and Teneu (also known as Thaney) had a love affair whilst he was still married to his wife Penarwen and that her father, King Lot, separated the pair after she became pregnant.
-Later, allegedly, after Penarwen died, Tenue/Thaney returned to King Owain and the pair were able to marry before King Owain met his death battling Bernicia in 597 AD.
+However, other historic accounts claim Owain and Teneu had a love affair whilst he was still married to his wife Penarwen and that her father, King Lot, separated the pair after she became pregnant.
+Later, allegedly, after Penarwen died, Teneu returned to King Owain and the pair were able to marry before King Owain met his death battling Bernicia in 597 AD.

 Her furious father had her thrown from the heights of Traprain Law.
 Surviving, she was then abandoned in a coracle in which she drifted across the Firth of Forth to Culross in Fife.
 There Mungo was born.

 Mungo was brought up by Saint Serf who was ministering to the Picts in that area.
 It was Serf who gave him his popular pet-name.
 At the age of twenty-five, Mungo began his missionary labours on the Clyde, on the site of modern Glasgow.
 He built his church across the water from an extinct volcano, next to the Molendinar Burn, where the present medieval cathedral now stands.
 For some thirteen years, he laboured in the district, living a most austere life in a small cell and making many converts by his holy example and his preaching.

 A strong anti-Christian movement in Strathclyde, headed by a certain King Morken, compelled Mungo to leave the district, and he retired to Wales, via Cumbria, staying for a time with Saint David at St David's, and afterwards moving on to Gwynedd where he founded a cathedral at Llanelwy (St Asaph in English).
 While there, he undertook a pilgrimage to Rome.
 However, the new King of Strathclyde, Riderch Hael, invited Mungo to return to his kingdom.
 He decided to go and appointed Saint Asaph/Asaff as Bishop of Llanelwy in his place.

 For some years, Mungo fixed his Episcopal seat at Hoddom in Dumfriesshire, evangelising thence the district of Galloway.
 He eventually returned to Glasgow where a large community grew up around him.
 It was nearby, in Kilmacolm, that he was visited by Saint Columba, who was at that time labouring in Strathtay.
 The two saints embraced, held long converse, and exchanged their pastoral staves.
 In old age, Mungo became very feeble and his chin had to be set in place with a bandage.
 He is said to have died in his bath, on Sunday 13 January.